occiware/occiware-ozwillo/README.md

 3. In the Docker designer of ozwillo-datacore-cluster.docker, right-click on the linkeddatadevlocal VM , and click on Docker Execute > Start (We don't use Startall since we want to control the start order of the VMs to ensure they have the proper IPs set).
 Wait until the VM has been created (the loading screen will disappear, and its block will become green).

-4. Start each container manually from the Docker-Studio **in the following order** (right-click on the container block, then click on Docker Execute > Start):
+4. Start each of the following containers manually from the Docker-Studio **in the following order** (right-click on the container block, then click on Docker Execute > Start):

 	+ ozwillo-mongo-1, then 2, and finally, 3
 	+ ozwillo-datacore-1
 	+ occinterface-1
 	+ martserver-linkeddata-1

-	+ ozwillo-ozenergy-1
+	> **Important Note:** Since on the first start, the docker images are being downloaded, it might take quite a while (up to 5-10 minutes for the biggest images like smilelab/martserver-linkeddata:1.0 or smilelab/ozwillo-ozenergy:1.0) for the download to complete.
+The interface will freeze during the entire duration, but don't worry, it's ok.

 5. Open the Virtualbox GUI and setup redirection of required ports: right-click on the VM > Configuration > Network > Advanced > Port Redirection > Click the Add button (right of the window) > fill in the info and do OK > OK > Close Virtualbox window when you are finished: